tlcaputi/gtrendR/docs/google-variance.md

-This means that for one date, the difference between the highest and lowest pull for searches with the query "suicide prevention" was 117 searches per 10M.
-Given that this is daily data, that is a difference of almost 11,000 searches in a single day!
+This means that for one date, the difference between the highest and lowest pull for searches with the query "suicide prevention" was 118 searches per 10M.
+Given that this is daily data, that is a difference of approximately 11,000 searches in a single day!

 We can visualize how different individual runs are from the mean with a dot plot.
+We use searches for "commit suicide" as an example.
 Each vertical line is a (randomly sampled) date.
 The black line is the mean for all runs, and the colored dots represent a different run.

 ```r
 set.seed(1234)